AndreasDeveloper/Omnifood-Practice-Website/README.md

 <b>FOCUS</b>

 - This project was focused on basic HTML5 and CSS3.
 It is supposed to show what can everything be done with those two.
 JavaScript is as well mixed, for making navigation functional, minor animations and scroll-to functions.
+Projects as well includes PHP which makes "form" functional.
+Website is ready to go live.

 <b>TOOLS USED</b>

-- Tools Used for this project: HTML5, CSS3, Javascript + JQ.
+- Tools Used for this project: HTML5, CSS3, Javascript + JQ, PHP.